 As the settler government did in the late 1800s, it’s high time we erected a bunch of new monuments to the great people of this country (and maybe take some of the stink ones down). Ātea editor Leonie Hayden has some suggestions.

 Hundreds of heroic and revered ancestors proudly adorn walls, lintels, waharoa and pou around this country.
 Their names and stories are carried from generation to generation; living monuments that teach and inspire.
-They carry moral lessons, knowledge about important skills and the natural environment and teach their ancestors about their place in the world.
-They are also invisible to most New Zealanders.
+They carry moral lessons, knowledge about important skills and the natural environment, and they teach their ancestors about their place in the world.
+These photos, paintings and carvings are also invisible to most New Zealanders.

-The removal of the statue of Captain John Fane Hamilton from Hamilton’s Civic Square has occupied a lot of the recent conversation around public monuments to colonisers, sparked by a global Black Lives Matter-led movement to rid the world of monuments to slave-owners and oppressors (to be fair, many iwi have been having these conversation for a while).
-During this time, many learned that Hamilton never set foot in the place, but was off invading Tauranga, where he died a fairly unremarkable death.
+The removal of the statue of Captain John Fane Hamilton from Hamilton’s Civic Square has occupied a lot of the recent conversation, sparked by a global Black Lives Matter-led movement to rid the world of monuments to slave-owners and oppressors (to be fair, many iwi have been having these conversation for a while).
+During this time, many of us learned that Hamilton never set foot in the place, but was off invading Tauranga, where he died a fairly unremarkable death.
 For this great feat they named a city after him, and erased the name of Kirikiriroa.

 Discussion around the much-defaced statue of James Cook in Tūranganui-a-Kiwa during last year’s 250th anniversary of Cook’s landing revealed to the public the truth of the bloody first encounter between Cook’s men and local hapū.
 Nine Māori were killed or wounded – hardly an auspicious beginning to a glorious new nation.